DVSneuro/2025-fmri-class/Lab-1.md

 Second, you can find the needed values by creating a histogram. fsleyes will create a histogram for you with the **View→ Image Histogram.**
+Click on the wrench button to adjust display settings.
+The screenshot shows the suggested setting for display purposes.

 <img width="1655" height="968" alt="image" src="https://github.com/user-attachments/assets/8a0cbe41-e60d-42cb-9a24-2e69a4eb11c3" />